-Importantly, not only are complete observables families of reparameterization invariant objects but the functions on phase space that each correlation defines will commute with the Hamiltonian constraint.
-This means that they explicitly fulfil the second condition for a Dirac-Bergman observable and demonstrates the fundamental difference between the Rovelli-Ditterich-Thiemann and Kuchař-Barbour-Foster positions with regard to observables.
+Importantly, not only are complete observables families of reparameterisation invariant objects but the functions on phase space that each correlation defines will commute with the Hamiltonian constraint.
+This means that they explicitly fulfil the second condition for a Dirac-Bergmann observable and demonstrates the fundamental difference between the RDT and KBF positions with regard to observables.
 We can consider the extent to which the complete observables satisfy the other two criteria.
-The first condition was that Dirac-Bergman observables are functions which are constant along the orbits generated by the constraint on the constraint surface.
+The first condition was that Dirac-Bergmann observables are functions which are constant along the orbits generated by the constraint on the constraint surface.
 By definition the flows generated by the Hamiltonian constraint in the phase space and the integral curves of the relevant null vector field will coincide on the constraint surface.
 Since each of the correlations that make up a complete observable are defined for a specific value of the flow parameter these functions do not vary along this flow and are therefore constant along gauge orbits.
 But it must be noted that the sense in which these functions satisfy this condition is somewhat different from the generic case in two senses.
 First, in a typical gauge theory an observable would be constant along gauge orbits but it would also vary between them - it is this variation off the orbits that we would normally consider physical change.
 Second, the sense in which they are constant on gauge orbits is almost trivial - they are each defined for a particular value of the flow parameter so in effect they establish the correlation at a particular point along an orbit.
-Clearly such a specification is valid all the way along the orbit only in the same strange sense that the statement 'Caesar crossed the Rubicon in 49 BC' is also valid for Sydney in 2010 AD.
+Clearly such a specification is valid all the way along the orbit only in the same strange sense that 'in Sydney in 2011 AD, Caesar crossed the Rubicon in 49 BC' is a valid statement concerning modern Australian history.

-23There is some debate as to how we should interpret the partial observables see Thiemann ([2007] p.
-78), Rickles ([2008] pp.154-68) and Rovelli ([2007])
+27There is some debate as to how we should interpret the partial observables see (Thiemann ([2007] p.
+78), (Rickles [2008] pp.154-68) and (Rovelli [2007]).

-24See Dittirich [2007] eq.
-2.5, 2.6 and 2.7 for explicit formulas
+$^{^{28}}$ See (Dittirich [2007] eq.
+2.5, 2.6 and 2.7) for explicit formulas.

-Application of the third Dirac-Bergman condition is more acutely problematic.
+Application of the third Dirac-Bergmann condition is more acutely problematic.
 Since the functions that define them do not vary between gauge orbits complete observables are each equivalent to single points rather than functions on reduced phase space.
 This means that if we take the symplectic reduction ontologically seriously (i.e. treat the reduced phase space as primitive) we will only be left with a single correlation specified by each complete observable rather than an entire family of correlation functions since it is only through the pull back to the constraint manifold that these correlations are defined.
-It would seem, therefore, that there is some motivation for setting aside the Dirac-Bergman notion of an observable altogether - complete observables are defined in such a way that it is no longer fully appropriate and the Rovelli-Ditterich-Thiemann position should be seen as a distinct alternative rather than a innovative application of the orthodoxy.
+It would seem, therefore, that there is some motivation for setting aside the Dirac-Bergmann notion of an observable altogether - complete observables are defined in such a way that it is no longer fully appropriate and the RDT position should be seen as a distinct alternative rather than a innovative application of the orthodoxy.